 Additionally, some annuities offer unique features that help keep up with inflation, such as cost-of-living adjustments.

-By including an annuity in their retirement planning, people can help make sure their retirement savings will last as long as they need them and maintain the value of today’s dollars.
+By including an annuity, people can help ensure the purchasing power of their retirement savings will last as long as needed and maintain the value of today’s dollars.

 The best way to ensure a comfortable retirement is to plan for it as soon as possible.
-There are many ways to save for retirement, and each person’s needs will differ.
-Our retirement calculator can help you understand how much money you’ll need to retire comfortably.
-And if you want some extra security in your golden years, consider investing in a guaranteed return plan.
+And the earlier you start saving, the better off you’ll be.
+There are many ways to budget and save, and each person’s needs will differ.
+But our simple retirement calculator can help you understand how much money you’ll need to retire comfortably.
+Consider investing in a guaranteed return plan if you want extra Security in your golden years.
+We can help you find the perfect retirement plan for your needs and budget.
+So don’t wait – contact us today for a quote.

 Get help from a licensed financial professional.
 This service is free of charge.